 - Set aside to cool and loosely set the lid on top .
 This keeps out the yeast in the air.

-- When cooled to warm-to-the-touch, add plain, whole-milk yogurt almost to the top and stir with a chopstick until smooth.
-I really like Siggi’s 4% Strained Plain Whole Milk Yogurt.
+- When cooled to warm-to-the-touch, add a heaping tablespoon of plain yogurt almost to the top and stir with a chopstick until smooth.
+I use Siggi’s 4% Yogurt.
 Mixing well will help the bacteria eat the sugars and produce lactic acid more quickly, as well as avoid lumpiness.

 - Remove from the Pot, and stir well with the chopstick.
 This will remove any lumps that may have formed during incubation.